Reclaim PPI: the insider's guide

 What do I need to do?

-In most cases, the lender will request that a questionnaire be completed.
+In most cases, the lender will ask claimants to complete a questionnaire.

-This is a standard document produced by the Financial Ombudsman Service which collects various information about how the policy was sold and allows the bank to make an informed decision on whether it was actually mis-sold.
+This is a standard document produced by the FOS which collects various details about how the policy was sold and allows the bank to make an informed decision on whether it was actually mis-sold.

-As part of the decision process, the lender may also contact the borrower by telephone to clarify some of the points contained within the questionnaire and this often gives the consumer a better opportunity to make their case as to why they believe the product was mis-sold, or perhaps to clarify any points that weren't clear in the application.
+As part of the decision process, the lender may also contact the borrower by telephone to clarify some of the points contained within the questionnaire.
+This often gives the consumer a better opportunity to make their case as to why they believe the product was mis-sold, or perhaps to clarify any points that weren't clear in the application.

 Click through here for a copy of the FOS consumer questionnaire.